How will my home insurance claim be settled?

 If it’s uneconomic to repair or damaged beyond repair, we’ll replace it with a new one.

 Can I get a home insurance cash payout instead of repair or replacement?

-We reserve the right to decide how to settle your home and/or contents insurance claim, whether it be a repair, replacement, or cash settlement (or a combination of these).
+We reserve the right to decide whether your home and/or contents insurance claim is settled with a cash payout, repair, or replacement (or a combination of these).